 Experimental investigations of these thermodynamic and mechanical effects have often been conducted on model systems comprising only several different chemical components, but in which the composition is both known and controlled.
 This also facilitates theoretical analysis.
 Much of this review concerns such simple systems.
 Caution should of course be exercised when comparing phenomena in a lamellar phase of lipid membranes or a regular hexagonal array of macromolecules with those occurring in biological cells.
 Nevertheless, in the case of freezing-induced dehydration, the analogy is relatively strong.
-When the water content of a cell falls to say 10 or 20%, all of the non-aqueous components are crushed very close together.
-Electron micrographs of such freeze dehydrated cells show stacks of membranes which closely resemble lamellar phases, and sometimes hexagonal II phases (Gordon-Kamm and Steponkus, 1984; Steponkus, 1993; Steponkus et al., 1993, Uemura et al., 1995).
-(It is also likely that a cell with 10% water content also contains regions of closely packed macromolecules, although this would be harder to recognize in electron microscopy.)
-Further, electron microscopy of freeze-dehydrated cells shows some interesting topological features that are correlated with damage (Steponkus and Webb, 1992; Fujikawa, 1995).
-These features, which we discuss in more detail later, are found in the membrane-rich regions or where membranes are close together.
-In some cases the regions appear to lack intra-membrane particles and so may be plausibly modelled by stacks of bilayers in a lamellar phase.
-Macromolecules are often excluded from dehydrated lamellar phases (Lis et al, 1982; Bryant and Wolfe, 1989) so it is reasonable to expect that a dehydrated cell contains membrane-rich domains and macromolecule-rich domains.
+When the water content of a cell falls to say 10 or 20%, all of the nonaqueous components are crushed very close together.
+Electron micrographs of such freeze-dehydrated cells show stacks of membranes which closely resemble lamellar phases and sometimes hexagonal II phases (17, 71, 73, 80).
+(It is also likely that a cell with 10% water content contains regions of closely packed macromolecules, although this would be harder to recognize by electron microscopy.)
+Further, electron microscopy of freeze-dehydrated cells shows some interesting topological features that are correlated with damage (72, 16).
+These features, which we discuss in more detail later, are found in the membrane-rich regions or where pairs of membranes are close together.
+In some cases the regions appear to lack intramembrane particles and so may be plausibly modeled by stacks of bilayers in a lamellar phase.
+Macromolecules are often excluded from dehydrated lamellar phases (44, 6) so it is not surprising to find that dehydrated cells contain membranerich domains nor unreasonable to expect that they contain macromolecule-rich domains.

 Moreover, many of the thermodynamic and mechanical effects discussed in this paper would be expected in any system comprising nanometer-sized hydrophilic objects in aqueous solution.
 As we shall show (Appendix 4), different geometries give similar equations, differing chiefly in numerical factors.
-The complicated geometries and usually unknown composition of cell components means that, while quantitative estimates may be difficult, the qualitative behaviour should be similar.
-The laws of thermal physics and those of Newton may be difficult to apply quantitatively to cells, but there is no reason to expect that they are violated.
+The complicated geometries and usually unknown composition of cell components mean that, while quantitative estimates may be difficult, the qualitative behavior should be similar.
+The laws of thermal physics and mechanics may be difficult to apply quantitatively to cells, but there is no reason to expect that they are violated.